 When set up correctly with all tie-down points in use, the Stratospire is as weather resistant as the Editors' Choice Award Winning Zpacks Duplex and higher performing than SilNylon tents like the Black Diamond Beta Light, which may absorb water and stretch.
 It doesn't dominate in the weight, game, but earns top marks in every other one of our metrics.
-While weight is the most important aspect of the "ultralight" category, the StratoSpire's vestibule space make it a better choice depending on your specific needs.
+While weight is the most crucial aspect of the "ultralight" category, the StratoSpire's vestibule space makes it a better choice depending on your specific needs.
 It's also worth noting that this tent comes with six ultralight oz stakes (2.3 0z for all 6), which Tarptent includes in their overall listed weight.

 Good weather?
 Great!
 Bad weather?
 Bring it on!
 This tent has excellent weather protection at an exceptionally lightweight.